dev-sm8350/susfs4ksu/README.md

 ## Introduction ##

-An addon root hiding kernel patches and userspace module for KernelSU
+An addon root hiding kernel patches and userspace module for KernelSU.

-This ksu module requires a susfs patched kernel to work
+The ksu_susfs userspace tool and ksu module requires a susfs patched kernel to work.

 # Warning #
 This is only experimental code, that said it can harm your system or cause performance hit, **YOU ARE !!
-W A R N E D !! already**
+W A R N E D !!** already

 ## Compatibility ##
 The susfs kernel patches may differ for different kernel version.
 You may need to create your own patches for your kernel.

 ## Patch Instruction ##